Arizona National Guard works jointly with Department of Health Services to process COVID-19 data

 Citizen-Soldiers of the Arizona National Guard conduct exposure notifications, data entry and quality assurance from a call center at the Arizona Department of Heath Services Aug.
 18, 2020 in Phoenix.
-The Arizona National Guard is assisting DHS with with exposure notifications by contacting Arizona residents who have potentially been exposed to COVID-19, contacting hospitals to provide quality assurance of COVID-19 reporting data and data entry to support case investigations (U.S. Air National Guard photo by Tech.
-Sgt.
-Michael Matkin).
+The Arizona National Guard is assisting DHS with with exposure notifications by contacting Arizona residents who have potentially been exposed to COVID-19, contacting hospitals to provide quality assurance of COVID-19 reporting data and data entry to support case investigations.

 |Date Taken: